yzyyxxqm/SQHyper/docs/tutorial/1_get_started.md

 #### 3.2.2 MIMIC IV

 Since MIMIC IV requires credentialed access:
 - Request for raw data from [here](https://physionet.org/content/mimiciv/1.0/).
-Files can be put wherever you like.
+Files can be put wherever you like, and you don't have to extract `.csv.gz` as `.csv`.
 - Data preprocessing

     Choose one of the options: